Inflatable rubber dam

-Inflatable rubber dams are cylindrical rubber fabrics placed across channels, streams and act as a weir or dam to raise the upstream water level when inflated.
+Inflatable rubber dams are cylindrical rubber fabrics placed across channels, and streams and act as a weir or dam to raise the upstream water level when inflated.
 The membrane is a multi-layer fabric made of synthetic fibre (usually nylon) and rubberised on one or both sides.
 The fabric is flexible and yet exhibits good wear-resistance characteristics.
 A layer of stainless steel mesh or ceramic chips can be embedded in the surface layer to reduce or prevent vandal damage.